biometry/APES/Stats/stats12-basic_tests.md

 subcategory: Inferential statistics
 ---

+Hypothesis testing is one of the most widely used approaches of statistical inference.

-The idea of null hypothesis significance testing (NHST) is the following: if we have some data observed, and we have a statistical model, we can use this statistical model to specify a fixed hypothesis about how the data did arise.
+The idea of hypothesis testing (more formally: null hypothesis significance testing - NHST) is the following: if we have some data observed, and we have a statistical model, we can use this statistical model to specify a fixed hypothesis about how the data did arise.
 For the example with the plants and music, this hypothesis could be: music has no influence on plants, all differences we see are due to random variation between individuals.

-### Null Hypothesis and alternative hypothesis
+### The null hypothesis H0 and the alternative hypothesis H1

-Such a scenario is called the null hypothesis.
+Such a scenario is called the null hypothesis H0.
 Although it is very typical to use the assumption of no effect as null-hypothesis, note that it is really your choice, and you could use anything as null hypothesis, also the assumption: "classical music doubles the growth of plants".
 The fact that it's the analyst's choice what to fix as null hypothesis is part of the reason why there are are a large number of tests available.
 We will see a few of them in the following chapter about important hypothesis tests.

-#### Simple Hypothesis

-#### Composite hypothesis
+The hypothesis that H0 is wrong, or !H0, is usually called the alternative hypothesis, H1

+Given a statistical model, a "normal" or "simple" null hypothesis specifies a single value for the parameter of interest as the "base expectation".
+A composite null hypothesis specifies a range of values for the parameter.

 ### p-value